hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Volumes/carrier-grade.managing.volumes.md

 * For non-admin users, click **Project** > **Compute** > **Volumes**.
 The volumes in the current project are listed.
 * For admin users, click **Admin** > **Volumes**.
 The volumes in the current domain are listed.

-The **Compute** panel looks similar to the following.
+The **Volumes** panel looks similar to the following.
 Click the image to view in a new window:

 <img src="media/CGH-Helion-Volumes.png"/>